 - Excommunication: A severe aspect of church discipline, which is the church’s responsibility to perform, is the removal of a member by judicial action (I Cor.
 5:9-13).
 The church has no choice but to obey Christ in these matters (Matt.
 18:17 ).

 Article VIII: Leadership & Church Governance

-Church Officers: Church of the King shall be governed by a Session of Elders, consisting of a minimum of two men, duly qualified, ordained and installed.
-If, at any time, Church of the King does not have two or more installed elders (including one or more installed pastors), she shall remedy the situation in accordance with the CREC Constitution and Book of Procedures.
+Church Officers: Church of the King shall be governed by a Session of Elders, consisting of a minimum of three men, duly qualified, ordained and installed.
+If, at any time, Church of the King does not have three or more installed elders (including one or more installed pastors), she shall remedy the situation in accordance with the CREC Constitution and Book of Procedures.